-fig jam recipe with step by step photos – this delicious jam is made with fresh figs and powdered jaggery. in the absence of jaggery, you can use sugar though. the jam is made without any artificial preservatives or additives. i have not even added pectin to the jam.
+fig jam recipe with step by step photos – this easy, delicious and healthy jam is made with fresh figs and powdered jaggery. in the absence of jaggery, you can use sugar though. the jam is made without any artificial preservatives or additives. i have not even added pectin to the jam.

 when the figs were in season i had made this fig jam. i had got these fresh figs from the market, only to make a fig jam. i do prepare jams with seasonal fruits and they never get to the blog. this time i was like… at least a few jam recipes should be posted on the blog.